AwrelH/drivingschool/README.md

 My mentor Spence and his homepage with related links (https://5pence.net/some-handy-links-for-basic-website-development/)

-Trafikverket, how to obtain a swedish license (https://bransch.trafikverket.se/en/startpage/driving-licence/obtaining-a-swedish-driving-licence/)
+Trafikverket, how to obtain a Swedish license (https://bransch.trafikverket.se/en/startpage/driving-licence/obtaining-a-swedish-driving-licence/)

-MyDrivingAcademy, how to obtain a swedish license  (https://mydrivingacademy.com/2019/02/11/getting-swedish-driving-license/)
+MyDrivingAcademy, how to obtain a Swedish license (https://mydrivingacademy.com/2019/02/11/getting-swedish-driving-license/)

-and a couple driving schools that inspired me to create my project.
+And a couple driving schools that inspired me to create my project.